umee-network/umee/docs/architecture/ADR-004-interest-and-reserves.md

 Both the reserved amount of a given token, and the token:uToken exchange rate, increase when interest is _accrued_, rather then when it is _repaid_.

+This timing of reserve increases matches the behavior of the [Compound cToken smart contract](https://github.com/compound-finance/compound-protocol/blob/master/contracts/CToken.sol) we are using as a reference - see around line 410 in function accrueInterest.

 ## Detailed Design

 As noted in [ADR-003](./ADR-003-borrow-assets.md), open borrow positions are stored in the`x/leverage` module with the keys `borrowPrefix | lengthPrefixed(borrowerAddress) | tokenDenom` and values of type `sdk.Int`.